Everything You Need To Know About Instagram Creator Accounts

 One important difference to note is that if you choose an Instagram Business account, you will not have the option to go private.
 With an Instagram creator account, you can.

-How To Switch to a Creator Account on Instagram: Step by Step
+How To Switch to a Creator Account on Instagram: Step-by-Step

 Have you been using a personal or business account on Instagram all this time and it’s never felt quite like it was the right fit for you and your brand?
 It sounds like you’re ready to make the switch to the creator account.
 Here is the process in four easy steps: